Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 For us in modern times that is not so unusual, but for Daniel and the people from past eras, this would have seemed astonishing – a very peculiar feature about the world of the future – its non-religious setting and its final ruler who won’t acknowledge God, or even “any god”.
 That was a difficult scenario for people in those days to imagine; for even the Caesars, who were supposed to be objects of worship, were themselves still obliged to recognize the authority of the other Roman gods.

-So if God is not in the picture, nor any of the former gods, nor even a belief in the supernatural, then all that is left is mankind, and the world of mankind; there is nothing better than that.
+So if God is not in the picture, nor any of the former gods, nor even a belief in the supernatural, then all that is left is the world of humanity; there is nothing better, nothing more than that.
 Against this sort of cultural background and philosophical orientation, it would be perfectly natural and easy for the Antichrist to “exalt himself above them all” – above the “God of his fathers” and above any other “god”.

 This passage then reinforces what was mentioned in the previous verse: “he shall exalt and magnify himself above every god.”
 Since it is mentioned twice, this exaltation of self must be an important or unusual feature that Gabriel was trying to get across.
-It was his way of describing in an ancient language the kind of non-religious setting of our modern culture, with its glorification of self, of mankind and his manmade world – all shabby counterfeits for the real thing, God and the Heavenly Kingdom, but appealing, nonetheless, to modern mankind’s secular and science-oriented outlook.
+It was his way of describing in an ancient language the kind of non-religious setting of our modern culture, with its glorification of self, of humanity, and our manmade world – all shabby counterfeits for the real thing, God and the Heavenly Kingdom, but appealing, nonetheless, to modern humankind’s secular and science-oriented outlook.

 Continue to Part 3H: The “God of Forces”